Physics Undergraduate Admission Information

 - Please check the complete requirement description on the Graduate College English Proficiency page.

 - GRE: It is strongly recommended that applicants submit both general and subject test (Physics) GRE scores.
 These scores will help us to determine the distribution of assistantships with tuition waivers.
 We will review applications with self-reported scores, but applicants should be aware that official scores may be requested before admission is formally offered.
 There are no minimum score requirements.
 OSU's GRE institution code is 6546.

 - What is the minimum GRE score to be accepted?

-- What is the minimum TOEFL or IELTS score to be accepted?
+- What is the minimum TOEFL, IELTS, or PTE score to be accepted?

-If English is not your first language, an official TOEFL score of 90 (internet based test) or IELTS score of 7.0 (overall band score) is needed to satisfy English proficiency requirements.
-Outstanding applicants with official TOEFL scores of 79-90 or IELTS scores of 6.5-7.0 will also be considered for admission into the graduate programs.
+If English is not your first language, an official TOEFL score of 90 (internet based test), IELTS score of 7.0 (overall band score), or PTE score of 61 is needed to satisfy English proficiency requirements.
+Outstanding applicants with official TOEFL scores of 79-90, IELTS scores of 6.5-7.0, or PTE scores of 53-60 will also be considered for admission into the graduate programs.

 - Are you accepting applications for Spring admission?

 We will be accepting applications only for Fall (August) admission.

 OSU's GRE institution code is 6546.
 We recommend a department major field code of 0899 (Physics and Astronomy - Other).